idmontie/ProjectManagementBlog/_posts/2015-10-27-the-scrum-guide-continued.md

 * Quality goals do not decrease
 * Scope may be clarified and renegotiated between the Product Owner and Development Team as more is learned

+Each Sprint is like a project: there is a clear start and end, with a specific goal and Increment.

+Sprints are limited to one calendar month, but most organizations are using two week Sprints.

+Sprints help enable predictability by ensuring regular inspection and adaption of progress toward a Sprint Goal.